 It can be tricky to discern exactly what happens each day in treatment, as the routine can vary.

-- How can I see what's inside the clinic, online?
+- How do I arrange to see inside the clinic, before admitting?

 Addiction Treatment & Covid-19

 Overcoming old patterns of self-isolation is normally a big part of getting better.

 But doing so safely, in the age of Covid-19, means ensuring the clinic you choose has provisions in place to guard against risk of infection.

 Step 3 - Planning A Budget For Rehab

 Decide firstly, are you going down the public or private route?